pseale/hot-takes-blog/content/posts/expert-wsl.md

 # both   --exec   and   (any unrecognized parameter)   run a command in the WSL guest OS
 # and as is becoming a convention in CLIs everywhere, everything after   --   is delegated to the WSL distro
-# --you know, like git does.
+#   - you know, like git does.
 See https://stackoverflow.com/a/13321491 for a good explanation of -- in git
 wsl --exec echo "I'm in unix!
 PowerShell version: $($PSVersionTable.PSVersion) <--evaluated in PowerShell in Windows" wsl ls -al wsl -- ls -al